Karim-Akmal/Estimate-Child-and-Person-Heights-from-images-or-Videos/README.md

 ## Results
 The output of the script will display the estimated heights of the persons detected in the input image.

+## Future Works and Improvements

+In future iterations of this project, we plan to explore the following enhancements:

+1. **Improved Eye Detection**: Instead of relying on MTCNN for eye extraction, we aim to implement a depth-based model to predict the pixel distances between eyes directly from the image.
+This approach would be less dependent on the person's orientation relative to the camera.

+2. **Enhanced Robustness**: Implementing robust techniques to handle scenarios where persons are not facing the camera or are in dynamic poses (e.g., jumping or large movements).
+This could involve integrating more sophisticated person detection and tracking algorithms.

+3. **Depth Perception Integration**: Integrating depth perception techniques or depth sensors to accurately estimate the physical dimensions of persons in the image, thereby improving height calculations.

+4. **Machine Learning Refinement**: Continuously refining machine learning models used for eye detection and person recognition to enhance accuracy and adaptability across diverse real-world scenarios.

+These improvements aim to make the height estimation process more reliable and applicable in various practical settings.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.